 This post may contain affiliate links.
 If you make a purchase through an affiliate link, I will earn a commission at no extra cost to you.
 Thanks for your support.

-When I moved back to Sydney in 2014, I spent two months living in the Eastern Suburbs in Sydney during summer and it was a wonderful time of beach-hopping, snorkeling, discovering the different beach neighborhoods, and swimming in the numerous ocean pools.
+I spent two months living in the Eastern Suburbs in Sydney during summer and it was a wonderful time of beach-hopping, snorkeling, discovering the different beach neighborhoods, and swimming in the numerous ocean pools.

 Here’s a rundown of the Eastern Suburbs beaches in Sydney and why you should add them to your Sydney Itinerary.
+I have re-visited many times since I lived there and this post has been updated.

 Moving to Coogee Beach in Sydney was a dream of mine since I first stayed with my cousin there when I was 17.
 When I moved back to Sydney, I couldn’t afford to sign a lease on an apartment so I found a two-month sublet in Coogee to live in while I searched for work.